 Almost all offline payments such as those made at point-of-sales machines in a mall are still handled by the system provided by UnionPay, which charges banks and other firms a fee for using its network.

 But the majority of payments made online are now processed according to the terms in a third-party payment firm's own agreement with banks.
 These agreements often differ from each other, making it hard for banks to maintain consistent standards and control risks.
 Also, before transactions are cleared, the funds that will be transferred to the receiver sit in the bank account of the payment service provider, raising concerns that they could be used for unintended purposes.
-The plan approved by the central bank shows that the clearinghouse will be made up by only third-party payment companies and will not include any investment from banks or UnionPay, a source close to the central bank said.

 A draft of the plan released in April showed that the clearinghouse may have an initial capital investment of 50 million yuan from up to 50 investors.
 The Payment & Clearing Association of China, an industry group whose members include banks and payment service providers, led efforts to develop the plan and would also be an investor, according to the draft.
 The association will flesh out the plan approved by the central bank with details on where the clearinghouse will be based and how it will be managed.

 A major concern shared by many third-party payment firms is whether the clearinghouse will be able to provide equal and secure services to all of them, an executive of a payment service provider said.
-"If it ends up being dominated by one or two payment firms with a monopoly status, everyone will 'vote with their feet' because it puts their data at risk," he said.

 By market share, Alipay owned by Alibaba's affiliate Ant Financial Services Group has always been the frontrunner in China.
 It handled half of all payments made online last year, followed by Tenpay and UMS, the payment subsidiary of Internet giant Tencent Holdings Ltd. and UnionPay, which held 20 percent and 11 percent of the market, according to iResearch, a leading Internet business data provider.
 The rest were made up by more than 200 firms that held a license to provide online payment services.